Treatment of Communication Disorders Unit

 Research and academic activity

-- Training students: the Unit is recognized as a center for training students from various institutions of higher learning, at various stages of their studies.
+- Student Training: The unit is recognized as a training center for students from various institutions of higher education, who are at different stages of their studies, and is also involved in supervising advanced degree students in MA and PhD theses.

 The team